 Director: Peter Godfrey

 Festive romantic comedies don’t come much better than Christmas In Connecticut.
 Revolving around classic themes of deception and pretence, Peter Godfrey’s movie offers a delightful situation comedy.
-With Elizabeth Lane (Barbara Stanwyck); an unmarried food writer from New York, making her living writing articles under a fictitious persona.
+Elizabeth Lane (Barbara Stanwyck), an unmarried food writer from New York, makes her living writing articles under a fictitious persona.

 Homemakers adore Elizabeth for her apparent idyllic life, with her husband and their newborn baby on a Connecticut farm.
 However, trouble arises when her publisher (Sydney Greenstreet) – unaware of the sham – asks her to host a Christmas party for a returning war hero.
-A situation that leads Elizabeth to marry her friend who owns a farm, “borrow” the neighbour’s baby and enlist her chef uncle (S.Z Sakall) to keep up the pretence.
+This situation leads Elizabeth to marry her friend who owns a farm, “borrow” the neighbour’s baby, and enlist her chef uncle (S.Z Sakall) to keep up the pretence.

-The film joyously delves into the ridiculous, a trait that only adds to its charm.
-With Elizabeth unable to do the most basic chores around the house, in turn allowing for moments of sublime situational comedy.
-However, thankfully the film only uses this as a source of humour; never descending into 1940s moral commentary on the role of single women and the need for a man.
-Its Screwball comedy roots elevating the absurdity of the plot to new heights, as gender roles are swapped, and a returning war hero becomes a childminder.
+The film joyously delves into the ridiculous, a trait that only adds to its charm, with Elizabeth unable to do the most basic chores around the house, in turn allowing for moments of sublime situational comedy.
+However, thankfully the film only uses this as a source of humour, never descending into 1940s moral commentary on the role of single women and the need for a man.
+Its Screwball comedy roots elevate the absurdity of the plot to new heights, as gender roles are swapped, and a returning war hero becomes a childminder.

 The cast is undoubtedly great, yet also highly unusual.
 After all, here, Stanwyck’s Double Indemnity femme fatale is replaced by a performance of comedy gold.
-While at the same time, Sydney Greenstreet, one of Warner Brothers’ great villains becomes a magazine mogul baffled by the chaotic events unfolding.
-However, the film owes a great debt to its side characters; Una O’Connor as the cranky housemaid and S.Z.
+While at the same time, Sydney Greenstreet, one of Warner Brothers’ great villains, becomes a magazine mogul baffled by the chaotic events unfolding.
+However, the film owes a great debt to its side characters, Una O’Connor as the cranky housemaid and S.Z.
 Sakall as the endearingly funny uncle.
-In a film that manages to be both funny and festive, while simultaneously mocking the idea of the perfect Christmas romance.
+In a movie that manages to be both funny and festive while simultaneously mocking the idea of the perfect Christmas romance.